ClarityNLP/ClarityNLP/docs/setup/local-no-docker.rst

 ------------------------------

 Now we're finally ready to run.
-Here are the instructions for running a job with your bare bones ClarityNLP system.
+Here are the instructions for running a job with your native ClarityNLP system.
 We open several terminal windows to start the various servers and schedulers.
 You can reduce the number of windows by configuring Mongo, Postgres, and Solr to start as background processes after each reboot, as mentioned above.